vikrant-d1/fullstack-interview-resources/react/reactCodes/README.md

 |4  | [Image compress?](#Image-compress) |

-### 1.Get Check if an Element is in the Viewport in React.js
+### 1. Get Check if an Element is in the Viewport in React.js
 ```javascript
 import {useEffect, useRef, useState, useMemo} from 'react';